chughtaiah/AI_Stats_Lab_6/README.md

-# AI Stats Lab: Advanced MLE for Bernoulli and Poisson
+# AI/Stats Lab: MLE for Bernoulli and Poisson

 ## Overview